Fox in the Henhouse: Supply-Chain Backdoor Attacks Against Reinforcement Learning: Introduction

-This work investigates the case where overly permissive access is not possible.
-Instead, common workflows in Machine Learning (ML) system development can be exploited to embed backdoors into RL through the training \emph{supply-chain}.
-Specifically, our concern is scenarios in which externally-sourced agents~\citep{bignold2023conceptual, towers_gymnasium_2023, golchha2024language} or environments with embedded agents~\citep{terry2021pettingzoo, byrd2019abides} are incorporated within training processes to improve performance.
+\eat{ in which externally-sourced agents~\citep{bignold2023conceptual, towers_gymnasium_2023, golchha2024language} or environments with embedded agents~\citep{terry2021pettingzoo, byrd2019abides} are incorporated within training processes to improve performance.
 This process is incredibly common in ML, with over $2.6$ billion pre-trained models that have already been downloaded from Hugging Face, and has also been applied in sensitive RL applications such as autonomous driving~\citep{dosovitskiy_carla_2017,shalev2016safe} and automated trading~\citep{noonan_jpmorgan_2017,dempster2006automated}.
-This trend in external sourcing is expected to accelerate with the increasing scale of models and growing task complexity~\citep{pmlr-v202-du23f,nakamoto2024cal,zhang2019cityflow,meng2021offline}.
+This trend in external sourcing is expected to accelerate with the increasing scale of models and growing task complexity~\citep{pmlr-v202-du23f,nakamoto2024cal,zhang2019cityflow,meng2021offline}. }

-Concerningly, security audits indicate that more than $40\%$ of these externally sourced models contain exploitable security vulnerabilities~\citep{10297271}, and vulnerabilities in such systems can be exceedingly difficult to detect, even under the best circumstances with human supervision~\cite{goldwasser_planting_2022, langford2024architectural}.
+\eat{ Concerningly, security audits indicate that more than $40\%$ of these externally sourced models contain exploitable security vulnerabilities~\citep{10297271}, and vulnerabilities in such systems can be exceedingly difficult to detect, even under the best circumstances with human supervision~\cite{goldwasser_planting_2022, langford2024architectural}.
 Consider training an autonomous vehicle as shown in~\cref{fig:suba_example}, where the model trainer utilizes externally sourced agents to provide a reference for the behaviors taken by other drivers on the roads.
 While taking such an approach is efficient, it also introduces an attack vector that has yet to be discussed within the literature---an attacker can construct those external agents (red vehicle) to embed a backdoor into any subsequently engaged agents (green vehicle) by only taking permissible actions.
-Thus, we believe that the incorporation of pre-trained models from supply-chain poses a heretofore undocumented risk to RL.
+Thus, we believe that the incorporation of pre-trained models from supply-chain poses a heretofore undocumented risk to RL. }